|

 Hello Christine!

-Based on your well-detailed description of what you have done (a huge
+Based on your well-detailed description of what you have

-help to me!) it appears that you are allowing your sponge to go all the
+done (a huge help to me!) it appears that you are allowing your sponge

 way through its most active state and you don’t begin the dough